 Bitch & Slut was drawn in leafy Surrey, England in 1986 by a schoolboy, Toby Taylor.
 He was only 16 years old at the time.

-Then, Toby was at comprehensive school and suffering constant and sustained bullying for being gay, his parents were going through a very reckless and violent divorce, and his father, a Customs & Excise Officer, descended into alcoholism.
+Then, Toby was at comprehensive school and suffering constant and sustained bullying for being fat and effeminate, his parents were going through a very reckless and violent divorce, and his father, a Customs & Excise Officer, descended into alcoholism.
 Toby was suffering from depression and was constantly considering suicide.
 Not good.

 In that time, there was no help or system of support Toby could access.
 The troubled juvenile locked himself in his bedroom and disappeared into his own imagination where he conjured up Bitch & Slut.
 His angry mind was fed by a diet of science fiction films & TV of the era and banned, blood-thirsty Video Nasties that his father had confiscated and brought home.